-Because space is limited in Pre-Kindergarten, we strongly recommend that local francophone families apply to enroll their children in Nursery.
+With limited space in Preschool, we strongly recommend that families apply to enroll their children in Nursery.

-Because of limited enrollment at each grade level, we are unable to accept all qualified applicants, and therefore maintain a wait list.
+Due to high demand at each grade level, we are unable to accept all qualified applicants and therefore maintain a waitlist.

-English as a Second Language instruction is available throughout the curriculum, therefore, non-English-speaking applicants may be admitted at any level in the French-American track.
+English as a Second Language instruction is available throughout the curriculum, therefore, non-English-speaking applicants may be admitted in any grade in the French-American Program.

-French as a Second Language instruction is available throughout the curriculum, therefore, non-French-speaking applicants may be admitted at any level in the International track.
+French as a Second Language instruction is available throughout the curriculum, therefore, non-French-speaking applicants may be admitted in any grade in the International Program.